madhusudhanjr/TrustQATask/README.md

     `platformName` Android
     `deviceName` Pixel_5_API_30
     `automationName` UIAutomator2
-4) These parameters facilitate the installation of the APK on the emulator.
+4) These parameters facilitate the installation and launch of the APK on the emulator.
 5) Optionally, the deviceName can be modified to match locally available Android emulators.
 6) Test results will be generated and stored under the `test-output` folder, accessible via `emailable-report.html`.